dirkpetersen/froster/README.md

 ### configuring

-The config is mostly automated but you need to answer a few questions for which you can accept defaults in most cases.
+The config is mostly automated (just run `froster config`) but you need to answer a few questions for which you can accept defaults in most cases.
 Sometimes the 'rclone' download times out, and you need to hit ctrl+c and start `froster config` again.
+If you would like to work on the same configuration and database with other users, you can put those in a shared folder by answering 'yes' to "Do you want to collaborate?" or by running `froster config /your/shared/folder` any time.
+If you start with a personal configuration and change to a shared configuration at a later time the personal configuration will automatically be migrated to the shared folder.

 ```
 dp@grammy:~$ froster config